denten/denten.github.io/_pages/CV/05-publications.md

 "Sustainable Authorship in Plain Text Using Pandoc and Markdown," forthcomming in the *Programming Historian, Spring 2014.

-"Unintelligent Design," to appear in *boundary 2*, accepted in Fall 2013.
+"Unintelligent Design," to appear in *boundary 2*, accepted Fall 2013.

 "Stalin's PowerPoint" *Modernism/modernity*, to appear in Modernism/modernity, Fall 2013